What are the basic things to know about providing CPR for pregnant women?

 Here are several reasons why pregnancy is a delicate condition:

 During pregnancy, a woman may develop physiological anemia.
-Such conditions occur because the blood volume increases at a higher percentage than the increase of red blood cells.
+Such conditions occur because the blood volume increases at a higher percentage than the increase in red blood cells.

-In order to regulate the vast volume of blood, the heart rate of pregnant woman hikes by 15%.
+In order to regulate the vast volume of blood, the heart rate of pregnant women hikes by 15%.

 Similar to the cardiovascular system, a woman’s respiratory system also varies from a woman’s usual circulation.
 In order to provide oxygen to both the fetus and the mother, a woman’s oxygen consumption increases by 20%.